-Business activity Operations of an undertaking in the course of fulfilling the strategy, purpose, objectives and decisions of the business.
-This may include activities such as mergers and acquisitions, research and development, design, construction, production, distribution, purchasing, sales, provision of security, contracting, human resource activities, marketing, conduct of external/government relations including lobbying, engagement with stakeholders, relocation of communities, social investment and the activities of legal and financial functions, among others. ------------------- ---
+Operations of an undertaking in the course of fulfilling the strategy, purpose, objectives and decisions of the business.
+This includes transactions with third parties (clients, suppliers, etc.) and transactions that are internal to a group and, as such, do not give rise to revenues at consolidated level.
+This may include activities such as mergers and acquisitions, research and development, design, construction, production, distribution, purchasing, sales, provision of security, contracting, human resource activities, marketing, conduct of external/government relations including lobbying, engagement with stakeholders, relocation of communities, social investment and the activities of legal and financial functions, among others.